adopted-ember-addons/ember-electron/docs/guides/upgrade.md

 ember-electron - and over time it became clear that this module should depend on other, more popular utility modules than to take care of all possible operations itself.

-ember-electron v2 is almost a complete rewrite, utilitizing electron-forge to build and package your desktop applications.
+ember-electron v2 is almost a complete rewrite, utilizing electron-forge to build and package your desktop applications.
 It allows ember-electron to focus on the Ember parts of this module, while the whole Electron community can work together to polish the creation of installers, the compilation of small packages, and the developer experience around native modules.